1337spectra/rogue/README.md

 ![Screenshot 5](https://github.com/1337spectra/rogue/blob/143ec64bc83bf27a3f93913f4c6678358a5cfaeb/images/5.jpg)

-## Dependencies

-The following tools and packages are required to run the script:
-- Kali Linux.
-- Bash shell
-- Root privileges for the user running the script.
-- PostgreSQL and PostgreSQL client packages.
-- `fdupes` utility for finding and deleting duplicate files.
-- `msfdb` for initializing Metasploit database.
-- `Nmap` network exploration tool.
-- `git` for cloning the nmap-parse-output repository.
-- `wget` for downloading the `db_autopwn.rb` Metasploit plugin.
-- Metasploit Framework.
-- John the Ripper password cracking tool.

 ## Limitations

 - **Educational Use Only**: This script is intended for educational purposes and should not be used to exploit systems without proper authorization.